burak-gunaydin/homepage-of-burak/README.md

 Superstore dataset: https://public.tableau.com/app/profile/burak.gunaydin/viz/PerformancevisualizationSuperstoreU_S_/Superstoredashboard

-The datasets for the superstore dashboard can be downloaded from my page.
-The same goes for as well as the cleaned up dataset as the raw dataset for the Airbnb dashboard.
+The datasets for the superstore dashboard can be downloaded from my page as well.
+The three datasets are named 'superstore_people.csv', 'superstore_performance.csv' and 'superstore_returns.csv''.
+Regarding the Airbnb dataset I have uploaded the raw uncleaned dataset as well as the cleaned up dataset.
+The raw dataset is named 'Airbnb_NYC_RAW.csv' and the cleaned up dataset is named 'Airbnb_NYC_Cleaned.xlsx'.